 We have 2 great smallmouth streams.
 The Buffalo River and Crooked Creek are both close by and offer good smallmouth fishing, especially during the late spring and early fall.
 Crooked Creek trips are offered on a full day basis only and are usually float/wade combination trips.
 Buffalo River trips are conducted on the lower portion of the Buffalo River and can be combined with White River trout fishing trips.

-Special fishing just for Kids and Disabled
+Special fishing just for Kids

 Have any questions or need to check dates for your booking?